+Application for (check only one):

-☐ Instruction Methodology Program ☐ Handgun Instructor Program ☐ Law Enforcement Driving Instructor Prog ☐ Arrest Control Instructor Program: Discip ram bline
+☐ Instruction Methodology Program ☐ Handgun Instructor Program ☐ Law Enforcement Driving Instructor Program ☐ Arrest Control Instructor Program: Disciplination am ne

 POST Approved Provider (Agency/Academy)

 Address

 Program Director's Name Contact Person (if different)

 E-mail: E-mail:

 Telephone: Telephone:

 Expected # of trainees:

 Start Date: End Date:

-Physical address(es) of the training site(s), if diffe erent from above
+Physical address(es) of the training site(s), if differ rent from above

-I certify that I will comply with the requirements of POST requirements set out in POST Rules may be cause for the Rules.
-I understand that failure to comply with any of the ne POST Board to revoke approval of this program.
+I certify that I will comply with the requirements of POST requirements set out in POST Rules may be cause for the

-Electronic submission of this document via a recognized agency-spon document, satisfies the legal requirements relative to an official signat including a paper document bearing a written signature.
+Electronic submission of this document via a recognized agency-sponsodocument, satisfies the legal requirements relative to an official signature including a paper document bearing a written signature. ored email account, or by an account of the person submitting the re.
+There is no need to submit this document in any other format,

 Date:

 Program Director's Signature